Becoming Fully Known and Deeply Loved

 Bob: The more we shifted our focus to honoring our feelings instead of arguing about who was right, the more I came to understand that what Cheryl was feeling was the point.
 I needed to meet her feelings where they were, with respect, and ultimately with tenderness.
 If she was feeling hurt by something I said, I needed to explore with her and try to understand, so I could avoid it happening again.

 Us: This reminds us of a couple’s practice we recently learned about, called “Ouch” and “Oops.”
 The practice nicely reflects the principle that when someone says “ouch” because of something we said, the immediate response that best honors their feelings is “oops.”
 The “ouch” is treated as a fact, deserving respect and a caring response.
 The discussion that follows can then start on a gentler note.
 The “oops” is not an admission of blame, but rather a respectful acknowledgement of our partner’s feelings.
-We’ll talk more about our efforts at “blamescrubbing” in Step 2.
+We’ll talk more about our efforts at “blamescrubbing” in Way #2.
 Gentling Our Communication.
 Banishing the “B-word” (blame) is an ongoing process for us.

 TO SOME OF OUR MALE READERS, AND SOME FEMALES TOO

 Bob’s suggestion below about asking your partner for some tender help as you become more open about your feelings definitely applies to women as well as men.
 We each need reassurance at times about each other’s intention to treat our feelings tenderly in order to feel safe enough to share intimately.
-We need to feel encouraged to share our needs and desires without fearing they will be judged negatively.

 I’ve always admired strong women.
 I also had a mother who rarely expressed her own needs.
 Combine that with some previous relationship wounds and the result was a fear of “being needy.”
 I worked on being independent and not showing my needs, a façade sometimes difficult to maintain.
 As I grew in myself and in our relationship I came to appreciate our tender interdependence.
 It became a strength rather than a weakness to express my needs and ask for what I wanted.

-This has the potential of making us feel frustrated, and even inadequate.
+Feeling like we’re not meeting our partner’s needs in this regard has the potential of making us feel frustrated, and even inadequate.
 Again, this only applies to some of our male readers.
 For those readers, I’m going to make three suggestions based on what has helped me in this area.

 First, don’t spend time beating yourself up about it.
 It wasn’t our fault we were raised that way.
 And those weren’t just some gentle messages.
 Those were strong pressures, and our role models were part of the problem.

 David Mace wrote of a “taboo on tenderness” that “permeates our Western society.”
 He cited Scottish psychiatrist Ian D. Suttie and his groundbreaking 1935 book, The Origins of Love and Hate.
-According to Suttie, the tenderness taboo “is the leading feature of our own culture and the main reason for the substitution of the power-technique for that of love.”

 Suttie believed that there is an innate need for companionship in the form of love and tenderness, and that it is in our nature to desire tenderness and love from others.
 He believed that psychopathology is primarily the result of the frustration of that desire.
 His belief in an instinct of tenderness was in sharp contrast to Freud’s views about the primacy of sexual instincts.
 Suttie was a contemporary of Sigmund Freud and was an outspoken critic of Freud’s theories.